 Qatarisation is most prevalent in the energy and industrial sector, yet this shouldn’t be cause for alarm for skilled expats.
 Qatar highly values foreign employees with the right expertise, who can contribute to these sectors and also aid in training and upscaling the local workforce.

 Finding a job in Qatar

 Many expats are transferred from their company overseas and do not need to actively search for a job in Qatar.
 Still, it shouldn’t be too difficult for foreign hopefuls with the right qualifications to get a job, especially if they have experience in the construction, oil and gas industries.
-What’s key is to have a strong CV, with the relevant experience and qualifications.
+What’s key is to have a strong CV with relevant experience and qualifications.

 One of the downsides of working in Qatar is the fact that changing jobs can be difficult.
-Employment contracts often have clauses which restrict employees from starting a new job in the country.
-Some employers feel these rules are justified because they invest time and money bringing foreign workers into the country.
+Employment contracts often have clauses that restrict employees from starting a new job in the country.
+Some employers feel these rules are justified because they invest time and money in bringing foreign workers into the country.

-Qatari labour law means jobs can only be changed under certain conditions and employees cannot conduct any work for another employer while they are under contract, whether it’s paid or unpaid, including outside of normal working hours.
+Qatari labour law means jobs can only be changed under certain conditions, and employees cannot conduct any work for another employer while they are under contract, whether it’s paid or unpaid, including outside of normal working hours.